Kopin Corporation (KOPN) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The public float for KOPN is 102.90M and currently, short sellers hold a 1.38% ratio of that float.
-The average trading volume of KOPN on August 25, 2023 was 1.18M shares.
+The average price point forecasted by analysts for Kopin Corporation (KOPN) is $3.00, which is $1.56 above the current market price.
+The public float for KOPN is 102.90M, and currently, short sellers hold a 1.39% ratio of that floaft.
+The average trading volume of KOPN on August 30, 2023 was 1.14M shares.

 KOPN’s Market Performance

-The stock of Kopin Corporation (KOPN) has seen a -2.21% decrease in the past week, with a -29.63% drop in the past month, and a -9.52% fall in the past quarter.
-The volatility ratio for the week is 5.90%, and the volatility levels for the past 30 days are at 6.80% for KOPN.
-The simple moving average for the last 20 days is -20.45% for KOPN stock, with a simple moving average of -8.06% for the last 200 days.
+The stock of Kopin Corporation (KOPN) has seen a 1.41% increase in the past week, with a -25.00% drop in the past month, and a -33.64% fall in the past quarter.
+The volatility ratio for the week is 7.22%, and the volatility levels for the past 30 days are at 6.96% for KOPN.
+The simple moving average for the last 20 days is -8.66% for KOPN’s stock, with a simple moving average of -0.95% for the last 200 days.

 Analysts’ Opinion of KOPN